nibircse/blockops/Readme.md

 ## What does it do?

-It makes life easy and increases productivity.
-We've automated the use of patterns and tools to increase productivity and reduce error in the Dapp development lifecycle:
+It makes life easy and increases productivity for Dapp developers by automating the use of patterns and tools to remove human error in the Dapp development and operations lifecycle:

 1. change the code
 2. unit test it